XAU

 How is the palladium price per gram calculated?

-The palladium price per gram is calculated by dividing the current XPD/USD spot price by 31.1035 (grams per troy ounce).
+Divide the current XPD/USD spot price by 31.1035 (grams per troy ounce).
 This gives you the pure palladium value per gram at current market rates.
+Our chart above performs this conversion automatically and updates in real-time.

 What is palladium used for?

 Approximately 80% of palladium demand comes from automotive catalytic converters for gasoline engines.
-Other uses include electronics (multilayer ceramic capacitors), dentistry, hydrogen purification, and jewelry.
-The metal is essential for reducing harmful vehicle emissions.
+Additional uses include electronics (multilayer ceramic capacitors), dentistry, hydrogen purification, and limited jewelry production.
+The metal is essential for reducing harmful vehicle emissions including hydrocarbons, carbon monoxide, and nitrogen oxides.

 Why is palladium so expensive?

-Palladium prices are driven by persistent supply deficits, concentrated production in Russia and South Africa, and strong demand from the global gasoline vehicle fleet.
-However, prices have moderated from 2022 peaks as EV adoption reduces future demand expectations.
+Persistent supply deficits, concentrated production in Russia and South Africa, and strong demand from the global gasoline vehicle fleet have historically kept prices elevated.
+Prices have moderated from the 2022 peak of ~$3,440/oz as EV adoption reduces future demand expectations and automakers substitute cheaper platinum into catalytic converters.

 Where does palladium come from?

-Russia (Norilsk Nickel) produces about 40% of global palladium, and South Africa contributes roughly 35%.
+Russia (Norilsk Nickel) produces about 40% of global palladium.
+South Africa contributes roughly 35%.
 Smaller amounts come from Canada, the United States, and Zimbabwe.
-Recycling of spent catalytic converters provides about 25-30% of total supply.
+Recycling of spent catalytic converters provides about 25-30% of total supply, making secondary recovery a critical part of the palladium supply chain.